ChickenKyiv/awesome-git-article/course/Slides/slide3/index.md

 Here the three most popular Git hosting services:

-GitHub: Owned recently by Microsoft — Launched in 2008 (31 million users in October 2018).
+- *GitHub*: Owned recently by Microsoft — Launched in 2008 (37 million users in May 2019 and 100 million open repositories).

-GitLab: Owned by GitLab Inc. — Launched in 2011.
+- *GitLab*: Owned by GitLab Inc. — Launched in 2011.

-BitBucket: Owned by Atlassian — Launched in June 2008.
+- *BitBucket*: Owned by Atlassian — Launched in June 2008.

-Note: Hosting platforms are available in two ways, on the cloud (hosted online) or self-installed on your server (private hosting).
+> Note: Hosting platforms are available in two ways, on the cloud (hosted online) or self-installed on your server (private hosting).